From Solo to Shared — Designing Collaboration for a Data Platform

 Mapping the structural problem

-The existing structure was flat: one account, one user, all workflows in a single undifferentiated space.
-The target introduced a workspace layer where a single user account could belong to multiple workspaces, each with its own plan, billing, and invited users, with access scoped by role at both workspace and project level.
-This required mapping invitation flows, defining the account access schema, and designing the full workspace user flow.
+The starting point was flat — one account, one user, everything in a single space.
+The new model introduced workspaces: a user could belong to several, each with its own plan, billing, and team members, with access scoped by role at both workspace and project level.
+That meant mapping invitation flows, defining access rules, and designing the full workspace user flow.

 Designing roles and permissions

-At the workspace level, three roles were defined: Owner (full control including billing), Admin (user management without billing access), and Analyst (content access with no admin control).
-At the project level, a separate permission layer let members set whether an invited user could edit or only view — or mark a project as private, visible only to the workspace Owner and Admin.
-The key tension was making this feel lightweight for a two-person team while being robust enough for larger organisations.
+Three workspace roles: Owner (full control including billing), Admin (manages users but not billing), and Analyst (can access content, nothing else).
+At the project level, a separate layer controlled whether someone could edit or just view — or whether a project was private, visible only to Owner and Admin.
+The tricky part was keeping this light enough for a two-person team without breaking down for larger orgs.

 Validating through usability testing